MicrosoftDocs/playfab-docs/playfab-docs/features/authentication/platform-specific-authentication/kongregate-unity.md

 - Use the **URL** you saved earlier to access your **Application Upload** page.
 - Select **index.html** as your **Game File (1)**.
-- Then Select the zip archive as **Additional files (2)**.
+- Then select the zip archive as **Additional files (2)**.
 - Accept the licenses and upload.

 ![Kongregate application upload page](media/tutorials/kongregate-unity/kongregate-app-upload-page-add-files.png)

 Once the preview opens, you should be able to see your game live as the message changes.

-At completion, the message should indicate successful login through **PlayFab**.
+At completion, the message should indicate successful login through PlayFab.

-At this point, you have successfully integrated **PlayFab** and **Kongregate**.
+At this point, you have successfully integrated PlayFab and **Kongregate**.